williamchenghu/FSO2021-backend-part4/README.md

 Do not save passwords to the database as clear text, but use the _bcrypt_ library like we did in part 4 chapter [Creating new users](https://fullstackopen.com/en/part4/user_administration#creating-users).

 Implement a way to see the details of all users by doing a suitable HTTP request.

+### Step 16

+Add a feature which adds the following restrictions to creating new users: Both username and password must be given.
+Both username and password must be at least 3 characters long.
+The username must be unique.

+The operation must respond with a suitable status code and some kind of an error message if invalid user is created.

+**NB** Do not test password restrictions with Mongoose validations.
+It is not a good idea because the password received by the backend and the password hash saved to the database are not the same thing.
+The password length should be validated in the controller like we did in [part 3](https://fullstackopen.com/en/part3/node_js_and_express) before using Mongoose validation.

+Also, implement tests which check that invalid users are not created and invalid add user operation returns a suitable status code and error message.